apple/swift-migration-guide/Guide.docc/CommonProblems.md

 ### Sending Argument

-The compiler will permit non-`Sendable` values to cross an isolation boundary if can can prove it can be done safely.
+The compiler will permit non-`Sendable` values to cross an isolation boundary if the compiler can prove it can be done safely.
 Functions that explicitly state they require this can use the values within their implementations with less restrictions.